keremburakyilmaz/website-fingerprinting/README.md

 In the next and final step, this uniform JSON file is passed to the `/api/testing` endpoint of our fingerprinting server using a POST request.
 This triggers the server to store the passed data in its databse.
 From this aggregated dataset, a comprehensive analysis of all different browsers (+ settings, extensions, incognito modes) and their respective fingerprinting surface can be conducted.

-##### 3.3.4.3 Automated testing procedure using bash script
+##### 2.3.4.3 Automated testing procedure using bash script

 The general idea is to make calls to the webserver using different combinations of browsers, browser-privacy-settings, privacy modes (incognito) and extensions.
 Since this creates a big amount of different possible combinations, it is necessary to automate this task.
 Using a bash script on MacOS (`./website-calls/run_all_combinations.sh`) and a batch script on Windows (`./website-calls/run_all_combinations.bat`), this was accomplished.

-Despite this accomplished automation, it was decided to restrict the amount of different combinations, in order to work with/analyze a more manageable dataset size.
+Despite this available automation, it was decided to restrict the amount of different combinations, in order to work with/analyze a more manageable dataset size.
 Concretely, we ended up using four browsers (three on MacOS): Chrome, Brave, Firefox and TOR.
 For each browser, the incognito mode was toggled on/off, a maximum of browser privacy settings (or none) were applied (on/off) and either all exensions (4 on geckodriver browsers, 3 on chromium browsers) (or none) were applied (on/off).
 This leaves 2^3=8 combinations per browser.
 Furthermore, every combination was used to make two calls to the webserver, in order to verify whether there were any changes to the detectable fingerprint.
 In total 3x8x2=48 website calls were made on MacOS and 4x8x2=64 calls were made on Windows.

-### 3.4 Data analysis
+### 2.4 Data analysis

 We created a metric called privacy score, which showcases the amount of settings and extension enabled to increase privacy: